dirkkelly/dirkkelly/content/essays/survive/_index.md

 ---
-title: You Are Not Alone, You Need Not Suffer Alone
+title: You are not alone, you don't need to suffer alone.
 ---